Martens family

 Tell us a bit about your family

-Tell us a bit about your son
+Tell us a bit about your children

 In many ways, eventually getting a diagnosis has helped us a lot – in adjusting our expectations of ourselves, and of him, and in seeking the government support we so desperately needed.
-Now, I readily tell his teachers and others as the diagnoses help them too.
+Now, I readily tell his teachers and others, as the diagnoses help them too.
 Having said that, we do not let these diagnoses become his identity.
 To us, he is our beloved boy, a gift from God, and first and foremost, God’s child.

 Jeremy: James has a unique perspective on the world, and a voracious appetite for information.
 You always know exactly how he feels about a day, a food or a particular activity that we want to do!
 Some days, when I am at the end of my tether, he suddenly runs up and hugs me and tells me “I love you daddy.”
 This was a long time coming, and I can’t ever hear it enough.
 But I do also have to remember in those times to ‘just be in the moment’ so that I “hear it” and “feel it”.

+All of that learning and change in my mindset, helped Sara too when she came along.
 I am a great believer in ‘playing to your strengths’, which aligns well with the idea that God has gifted us all in different ways.
-So now, although we still do some therapies, we also look for outlets that James enjoys and is good at – things he can succeed in and that build his confidence.
-He’s tried horse riding, music and art lessons, but these haven’t been “it”.
-The next things we’ll try are probably robotics and chess.
-He is his own person, and I want to allow him the freedom to be who God intended him to be.
-Proverbs 22:6 (ISV) says “Train a child in the way appropriate for him, and when he becomes older, he will not turn from it.”
+So now, although we still do some therapies, we also look for outlets for the kids to enjoy and and that they're good at – things they can succeed in and that build their confidence.
+James has tried horse riding, music, art lessons, robotics and chess, but these haven’t been “it”.
+Currently he loves reading, gaming and is giving karate a go.
+Sara loves learning music, riding her bike, and digging in the sand at the beach.
+I want to allow them the freedom to be who God intended them to be.

 How has your faith been stretched or grown on your parenting journey?